The Destruction of the Holy Images

 "Blasphemers!" she cried out.
 "How dare you strike the face of our Lord!"

-The destruction of the Chalke Gate Christ was more than an act of vandalism.
-It was the opening salvo in a theological and political battle that would pit emperors against popes, soldiers against monks, and family members against each other.
+The destruction of the Chalke Gate Christ was the opening salvo in a theological and political battle that would pit emperors against popes and soldiers against monks.
 At its heart lay a fundamental question that still resonates today: What is the proper role of religious art in worship, and can any human-made image truly represent the divine?

 Historical Context - The Road to Crisis

 The Byzantine Empire of the 8th century was under immense pressure.
 The explosive rise of Islam had stripped away vast territories in Egypt, Syria, and North Africa.
-The Arabs had twice laid siege to Constantinople itself.
-In the west, the Lombards threatened Italy, while Slavic tribes pressed against the northern frontiers.
+The Arabs had twice laid siege to Constantinople itself, and in the west, the Lombards threatened Italy while Slavic tribes pressed against the northern frontiers.

 The practice had deep roots.
 Since Constantine's legalization of Christianity four centuries earlier, religious art had flourished in Byzantium.
 Icons were seen as windows to heaven, physical points of contact between the earthly and divine realms.
 They were used to teach Scripture to the illiterate and served as focal points for private devotion.